raycast/extensions/extensions/common-directory/README.md

 Quick access to frequently used folder directories.

----

-**Preferences:**

-- **Open Common Directory**:

-  - More Directory:
-    - [ ] Show Open Directories From Finder: Populate list of open directories within Finder to the list.
-There will be some delay.
-  - Sort By: Commonly used directory sorting methods
-    - Rank: Sorted by usage frequency
-    - Name Up: According to the name ascending order
-    - Name Down: According to the name descending order

----

 🌟**Extra Tips**:

 - When you use the **Add Directory** command, the extension will automatically detect the path to the Finder folder.